Social isolation and tips for avoiding it

 3. Join a club or group

-Get involved in something that interests you – a book club, a craft group, a walking group or an exercise class like aqua fitness.
-If you have always wanted to travel, there are plenty of groups that cater for older clients so get in touch with your local travel agent to discover some exciting options.
+Get involved in something that interests you – a book club, a craft group, a singing group, a walking group or an exercise class such as aqua fitness.
+If you’ve always wanted to travel, there are plenty of groups that cater for older clients so get in touch with your local travel agent to discover some exciting options.
 Another way to meet new people is by volunteering your time to a cause or charity you support.
 Many parts of Aotearoa New Zealand have an active Neighbourly group enabling you to meet the people living around you in a safe and secure way.
 Doing something you enjoy with other people who also enjoy it is a good way of meeting people with common interests.
 Hopefully some of them will become friends.

 It may feel awkward at first to chat to people you already know but have lost touch with, as well as with new people you meet.
 If so, brush up on some easy conversation starters(external link) to help you find things to chat about.
-You may also want to try socialising in smaller groups.
-A coffee date with one person might feel easier than a large club meeting.
+It might be easier to meet up with an activity in mind, so you don’t have to do so much talking.
+Go to a movie or watch one at home, play cards or a board game, watch a DVD, look through some old photos.

-Check out resources and programmes at your local i-SITE information centre(external link), Age Concern(external link), library, community centre, café or Citizens Advice Bureau (CAB).(external link) You can also browse through your local community newspapers to see what activities are happening near you.
-Older adults can use their SuperGold card(external link) to travel at many times of the day.
+Have a look for resources and programmes at your local i-SITE information centre(external link), Age Concern(external link), library, community centre, café or Citizens Advice Bureau (CAB)(external link).
+You can also browse through your local community newspapers to see what activities are on near you.
+Older adults can use their SuperGold card(external link) to travel free at many times of the day.

 It can take several conversations before you make a new friend.
 Don’t give up – the rewards will be worth it.